livingingroups/eas-coding-workshops/20241112-project-structure/README.md

 Everything is still in one script, but the script as two parts.
 At the top, you define all the functions you use (some might call each other).
 At the bottom, the "runner" section of the script calls a few of these functions to kick off the process.

+**OK, but how does this even help?** Before if you wanted to run only part of your script, either you highlight that part and try to be careful to highight the same portion each time, or you comment out big sections.
+Now, when you're only working on one section, you can just comment out the other parts in the "runner" section.
+Then when you run the whole script, the functions for those sections will still be defined, but not run.
+Likewise with plotting or anything you might want to run or not run.

 ### Tips

 - **Strategy to Transition** Options: